 Overcoming the Era of Supply Delays

-With manufacturers and vendors still encountering supply delays of up several months, it makes perfect business sense to partner with a company like Metro Computers that has the capacity to carry so much pre-ordered stock.
+With manufacturers and vendors still encountering supply delays of up to several months, it makes perfect business sense to partner with a company like Metro Computers that has the capacity to carry so much pre-ordered stock.
 By working with us, our customers can get their hands on the products they need many weeks earlier than if they were ordering on a back-to-back, need-it-now basis.